KlosStepan/DOKS-tutorial/unrelated-ingress-config/README.md

 - frontend on `/`,
 - backend on `/backend`.

  Using such configuration ensures `Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of "text/html"` won't appear since we rewrite all requests correctly.

+ This problem is discussed in Ticket **Ingress changes original content type #5265** [^1].

 `ingress-config.yaml`
 ```yaml